sheauhuu/sheauhuu.github.io/content/authors/admin/_index.md

 ---
 ## About Me

 Xiaohu Chen is a graduate student of communication and transportation at the Southeast University.
-His research interests include ntelligent Transportation Systems, Artificial Intelligence , and Pavement Maintenance.
+His research interests include Intelligent Transportation Systems, Artificial Intelligence , and Pavement Maintenance.